amd/aocl-crypto/docs/internal/design.md

   - Digest Signing and Verification
   - Padding

-AOCL Crypto also provides compatibility layer which translates libcrypto and IPP-CP APIs to its own.
+AOCL Cryptography also provides compatibility layer which translates libcrypto and IPP-CP APIs to its own.

 # System Overview
-AOCL Crypto is designed to be future compatible and extendable.
-AOCL Cryptography library has following components.
+AOCL Cryptography is designed to be future compatible and extendable.
+AOCL-Cryptography library has following components.

   1. Algorithm - Describes any algorithm that deals with one cryptographic function.